This article was originally published on Sept. 27, 2020.

 Other proposals for the park, including one by Atlanta Beltline visionary and urban designer Ryan Gravel and local environmental groups including the Nature Conservancy, envision a 3500-acre South River Forest park system that would connect Constitution Lake, ICP, and other areas.
 However, the South River Forest park proposal would be complicated by a Blackhall expansion into the park, and Gravel has been an outspoken advocate for Stop the Swap.
 In a bizarre move, pro-swappers have seemingly tried to confuse the issue by establishing a new campaign called the Great Park Connection, of which Blackhall’s Chairman and CEO Ryan Millsap is listed as a part of the team.
 Though this campaign sounds similar to the South River Forest park campaign in name, it couldn’t be more different.

 The Great Park Connection’s main arguments for the swap are that most of the trees on the land Blackhall wants are not that great (as in, not that old and there are plenty of similar trees in the area) and that the expansion will bring jobs.
 However, activists have told me that these jobs are not likely to be local, and without a community agreement, there is no guarantee it will benefit the community in any way whatsoever.
-Additionally, Blackhall’s argument that their expansion will help spur development in the area is extremely vague and there’s no proof that a few more movie studio backlots would create any kind of desirable development like restaurants, shops, etc.
+Additionally, Blackhall\’s argument that their expansion will help spur development in the area is extremely vague and there\’s no proof that a few more movie studio backlots would create any kind of desirable development like restaurants, shops, or good affordable housing.

 They also argue that establishing a park on the Bouldercrest side will create an environmental buffer between the Gresham Park neighborhood and industrial developments to the south, including the Blackhall development.
-Any environmental arguments they use — like that putting their land in DeKalb County’s hands would “protect” the few large trees remaining on their plot — hinge on huge assumptions: that they cannot avoid cutting down more trees on their land if it remained theirs and that they cannot of their own accord plant a forest that could connect Gresham to ICP.
+Any environmental arguments they use, like that putting their land in DeKalb County’s hands would “protect” the few large trees remaining on their plot, hinge on huge assumptions: that Blackhall cannot avoid cutting down more trees on their land if it remained theirs and that they cannot of their own accord plant a forest that could connect Gresham to ICP.
 It takes a special kind of hypocrisy to try to argue that cutting down 40 acres of trees can be the environmental solution.

 If left undisturbed, the ICP land could make up an important component of Atlanta’s largest public greenspace: the proposed South River Forest park system.
-The proposal is exactly the kind of thing cities need to be doing if there is to be any hope of fighting climate change.
-While the South River Forest plan is ecologically minded and appears to aim to establish a well-constructed park system, it is unclear whether or not it seeks to honor the history of this fraught, violence-marked land.
-With so much controversy around this land deal over the last two years, however, an opportunity has been created in that people are paying attention.
+That proposal is just the kind of thing cities need to be doing if we have any hope of fighting climate change.
+With so much controversy around this land deal over the last two years, an opportunity has been created in that people are paying attention.
 Usually development in Atlanta happens so quickly it seems impossible to stop and that is not the case here.
 Although, time remains of the essence, as the Stop the Swap-ers say the deal could go through any day.

 To learn more, go to https://www.stoptheswap.org/ or http://www.savetheoldatlantaprisonfarm.org/